Fairplay League 2015/16

 Fairplay measures Player, Supporter and Team Official behaviour as perceived and marked by the opposition.
-6,600 ratings were received by the League during the season and based on this data we are pleased to announce the season 2014/ 2015 age group leaders : -
+Over 6,000 ratings were received by the League during the season and based on this data we are pleased to announce the season 2015/ 2016 Age group leaders which were presented shields at the AGM on 28th June 2016 : -

 The aim is to give young players, managers and parents/supporters a goal to aim for during the season.
 The ethos behind the scheme is to encourage fair play throughout the age groups.
 Encouraging young sports people to behave in a sportsman like manner and play fairly is a step towards these players growing in maturity and showing good sportsmanship in the future.
 The increased pressures of the professional game do not always set the best examples, and we need to show, through the Fairplay League, how the game should be played and what behaviour is expected.